Slamy/Wiki_MiSTer/Core-Status.md

 # Good Cores #

-These cores work well for most uses but are missing some key features to be considered a full replacement of original hardware.
+These cores work well but are missing some key features to be considered a full replacement of original hardware.
 Installation is only recommended for medium users who understand the main limitations.

 ## Consoles ##